adarijani/adarijani.github.io_archived/_posts/2022-12-04-Say no to Certifications.md

 ---
 layout: post
-title: Say no to Certifications:-)
+title: Education
 date: 2022-12-04 15:00:00
-description: Say no to Certifications:-)
+description: Education
-tags: rant
+tags: standpoint
-categories: rant
+categories: standpoint
 ---

 There is nothing to see here:-)